MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 ## How to add nodes

-Now that our first Node Graph is ready, it's time to add some nodes to it.
+Now that the first Node Graph is ready, it's time to add some nodes to it.

-1. <kbd>Right click</kbd> or tap <kbd>Spacebar</kbd> on the empty area.
-This will open a context menu with a list of available nodes.
+1. Tab spacebar or right click on the empty area.
+This opens a context menu with a list of available nodes.
 2. Type the name of the node you want to add in the search bar.

 // ![The menu showing the node names](/img/ctx-menu.png "The ctx menu showing names of the nodes")